formidablae/Personal_Blog/README.md

 ## Serving WordPress API Back-end

-Run `docker-compose up -d` to pull the containers for Worddpress and MySQL.
+Run `docker-compose up -d` to pull the containers for Wordpress and MySQL.
 Navigate to `http://localhost:8000/` and start the automated installation of the WordPress API.

 ## Code scaffolding